RHaigh/Web-Scraping-with-Selenium/README.md

 Once you have successfully aligned and installed the correct versions and dependencies, you are ready to go.

 Many traditional web-scraping methods rely on feeding in a particular url.
-For example, a beautifulsoup or scrapy based tool to collect info on available phones from Amazon would be fed the url: "https://www.amazon.co.uk/sk=phones&ref=nb_sb_noss_1".
-We see our desired search criteria is present within the url and can be given as a clear destination.
+For example, a beautifulsoup or scrapy based tool to collect info would be something like: "https://www.amazon.co.uk/{item to search for}".
+We typically see our desired search criteria is present within the url and can be given as a clear destination.
 With this, you could then instruct your scraper to collect the html on this newly rendered search results page.

 BUT some websites are dynamic and built using advanced javascript.
 These websites have a static url while the html rendering is based on user input.
 How do you program a web-scraper to enter set data for you then collect the results on such a page?